okt/dotfiles/README.md

 ### Floating kitty terminal

-This script lets you draw a window to size a new `kitty` tmi terminal.
+This script lets you draw a window to size a new `kitty` terminal.

 ```bash
 #!/usr/bin/env bash